timescale/docs/cloud/service-operations/vpc.md

         peer.
 If the CIDR blocks overlap, the peering process fails.
 You can find the CIDR block of your AWS VPC from the AWS console.
 This example uses the `10.0.0.0/16` CIDR block.
+1. Repeat for each VPC connection you require.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-vpc-create.png" alt="Create a new Timescale Cloud VPC"/>